tokio-rs/website/content/docs/getting-started/echo.md

 Here we've created a TcpListener that can listen for incoming TCP connections.
 On the listener we call `incoming` which turns the listener into a `Stream` of inbound client connections.
-We then call `for_each` which will yield each inbound client connection.
+We then call `StreamExt::next()` trait method and `await` on it to get new inbound client connection.
 For now we're not doing anything with this inbound connection - that's our next step.

 Once we have our server, we `.await` on it.
 Up until this point our